Are you looking to get admission into a Law school?

 Learning materials play the most important role in prepping for any exams.
-Our review takes a keen interest in learning materials as it makes up a major part of the course, apart from experts breaking down the content for easy consumption.
+Our review takes a keen interest in learning materials as it makes up a major part of the course, apart from video instruction from experts breaking down the content for easy consumption.

 In the self-paced course, Blueprint offers 90+ video lessons.
 The videos are included in other course options, which are not limited to the self-paced course.

 The videos are of very decent quality and highly interactive.
 The videos are not too lengthy, and this technique helps retain the students’ attention; this helps avoid boredom that would make most students slack off.